LEAD Staff

 (He/They):

-Beau is a first-year graduate student in the College of the Environment pursuing an M.A. in Environmental Studies and a certificate in GIS.
+Beau is a second-year graduate student in the College of the Environment pursuing an M.A. in Environmental Studies and a certificate in GIS.
 He also received his B.S. in Sociology, here at Western Washington University.
 Beau is thrilled to educate students and work on community restoration projects around campus as the Co-Director of the L.E.A.D. program.

 LEAD Interns